Why Price Always Follows Liquidity

 - If the institution's position is filled → price reverses in their intended direction

-Evidence on Your Chart
+What Evidence Appears on Your Chart?

 Equal Highs Get Taken